Don's "Whom We Might Be" Story

 PBS

-report for an African perspective?
+video report for an African perspective?

-Interestingly enough, mitochondrial DNA
+Interestingly enough, our mitochondrial DNA

-( thru our mothers, see note 2c )
+see note 2c? )

 can be traced back to the start of our tree branch & possibly further.